 Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

-Indeed it was a good decision, especially since the connection from Banaue to Sagada was an easy one, Sagada hotels are plentiful, and the little mountain town did not disappoint!
+Indeed it was a good decision, especially since the connection from Banaue to Sagada was an easy one, hotels close by the Sagada tourist spots are plentiful, and the little mountain town did not disappoint!
 Here is why your Sagada itinerary should include the mysterious caves and coffins and gushing waterfalls, often considered to be the best Sagada tourist spots.

 Entrance to the Sumaguing Cave